socketio/socket.io-website/docs/categories/01-Documentation/index.md

 - the capabilities of the browser (see [here](https://caniuse.com/websockets) and [here](https://caniuse.com/webtransport))
 - the network (some networks block WebSocket and/or WebTransport connections)

-You can find more detail about that in the ["How it works" section](./how-it-works.md).
+You can find more details about that in the ["How it works" section](./how-it-works.md).

 ### Server implementations